makrai/notes/zarriess21-decoding-survey.md

   * Cohen and Beck [66], who investigated this effect in MT, summarization and captioning
-  * They find a negative effect of width on generation quality in all these tasks and explain it with so-called “discrepancies”, i.e., low-probability tokens that are added too early to the beam and compensated later by high-probability tokens
+  * They find a negative effect of width on generation quality in all these tasks and explain it with so-called “discrepancies”, ie, low-probability tokens that are added too early to the beam and compensated later by high-probability tokens
 * the beam tends to contain many candidates that share the same (most likely)